Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-03-Max-Margin_Tensor_Neural_Network_for_Chinese_Word_Segmentation.md

 ---

 This is a brief summary of paper for me to study and arrange for [Max-Margin Tensor Neural Network for Chinese Word Segmentation.
-Pei et al. 2014 ACL](https://www.aclweb.org/anthology/P14-1028/) I read and studied.
+Pei et al.ACL 2014](https://www.aclweb.org/anthology/P14-1028/) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to chinese word segmentation task.